NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 1. Explicitly specify the Alluxio path.

    This may require user to change code.
-For example, Change
+For example, change

    ``` scala
    val df = spark.read.parquet("s3a://<S3_BUCKET>/<S3_DIRECTORY>/foo.parquet")